 The way you receive your bill:

 Paper Bill.
 Mailed to the billing address you provide to us.
-All accounts receive a paper bill.
+All accounts receive a paper bill unless you sign up to receive it by email.
 Note: New customers if you haven't received a bill after one month please contact your Utility Clerk.

 There are several ways to make your utility payment: